alexchantastic/figma-export/README.md

 Once you have generated `files.json`, you can then run `npm run start` to start the downloads.
 The status of each download will be shown in the console.

-Each file will be downloaded to your specified `DOWNLOAD_PATH` in a folder with the project's name.
+Each file will be downloaded to your specified `DOWNLOAD_PATH` in a folder named with the project's name and ID.
+Each file will be saved as the file's name and ID (key).

 ### Parallel downloads